 What you can do until help arrives

-Old plumbing infrastructure, faulty appliances and leaking roofs -- all different causes of water damage in our homes and businesses.
+Old plumbing infrastructure, faulty appliances and leaking roofs or frozen pipes - all different causes of water damage in our homes and businesses.
 But, regardless of the source of the water, a water intrusion is an intrusion.
 To help minimize damage and the cost of the restoration and mitigation work, a fast response is necessary.

 At SERVPRO of Seattle Northwest our teams respond to water intrusions 24 hours a day, 7 days a week and 365 days a year (including holidays).
 So, Ballard and Greenlake and Fremont (and surrounding areas) are covered.
 We're in these areas daily responding to water damage events.

-Below are some tips to help you think through the who, what, when, where of mold.
+Below are some tips to help you think through this process.

 Have A Water Damage Emergency?
 Call (206) 789-2300